wiseman/initialisms/README.md

 - [x] order is not important option which loops over the regex in different orders
 - [ ] consider ways to speed up code

+- [ ] return [ "no results found, try a different phrase."]

 # how to set up eb env for https
 https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/configuring-https.html

+`eb init` Sets default values for Elastic Beanstalk applications created with EB CLI by prompting you with a series of questions.
+`eb create` Creates a new environment and deploys an application version to it.

+to deploy to mym's aws profile use ` --profile beautysleep@mym` at the end of  the `eb` or `aws` command, otherwise susbuddys account will be used